How to Parallel Park

 Based on a video by Zutobi Drivers Ed.

-To parallel park: find a space at least 1.5 times your car's length, pull forward so your car is parallel to the car in front with your rear bumpers aligned, then crank the wheel fully right and reverse until your car sits at about a 45-degree angle to the curb.
-Straighten the wheels and keep reversing until your front bumper clears the other car's rear, then crank the wheel fully left and continue reversing to swing the front in.
-Straighten up, center yourself between the cars, and shift to park.
+To parallel park: find a space at least 1.5 times your car's length.
+Pull alongside the front car with your rear bumpers aligned.
+Crank the wheel fully right and reverse until your car sits at a 45-degree angle to the curb.
+Straighten the wheels and keep reversing until your front bumper clears the front car.
+Crank the wheel fully left and back in to swing the front into the spot, then straighten up and shift to park.

 1. Find a parking spot at least 1.5 times your car's length.